Dionisiy/CA/jquery-functions-and-selectors.md

 One of the nice things about jQuery is that you can give a function just about anything as an input—even another function!
 That's why .ready() can takefunction between its parentheses; it's taking a function as input.

+###Variables

+Variables are a place for us to store information for use at a later time.
+Variables can hold any type of information you work with, so just think of them as containers.

+The single = sign is used to assignvalues.
+For instance, in jQuery, you can write